cecind123/SQL-challenge/README.md

     At the end, I import the SQL database into Pandas using SQLAlchemy to:
         -Create a histogram to visualize the most common salary ranges for employees.
         -Create a bar chart of average salary by title.

+In the event that my Jupyter Lab file does not properly load in Github, please use this direct link to view my file. https://nbviewer.jupyter.org/github/cecind123/SQL-challenge/blob/master/SQLHW.ipynb

+Also, if you are individually/manually importing in the CSVs, please disregard the block of code at the bottom of my SQL_table_schemata.sql file.
+That block is to read in the CSVs using Python.

+Thanks!